To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 According to a 2021 study, 73 percent of employees would consider leaving their jobs for the right offer, even if they wouldn’t be looking for a job at the moment.

-Changing jobs isn’t all about the money, either, as 74 percent of younger employees would accept a pay cut for a chance to work at their ideal job, and 23 percent of those seeking a job wouldn’t need a pay increase to take a new position.
+Changing jobs isn’t all about the money, either, as 86 percent of millennials would accept a pay cut for a chance to work at their ideal job, and 23 percent of those seeking a job wouldn’t need a pay increase to take a new position.

 In order to stay on the job, employees need to have relationships with other people in the workplace, and the work life needs to be balanced with their personal life.